devCLT/flock/readme.md

 ## Flock

-A Laravel project for the website www.HelpingTheFlock.org My first web project in nearly 10 years ....a lot has changed
+A Laravel project for the website www.HelpingTheFlock.org My first web project in nearly 10 years ....a lot has changed....and a lot to learn